LGBTQ rights in Goa

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Goa are governed primarily by federal Indian laws—such as the 2018 decriminalisation of same‑sex activity (Navtej Singh Johar v.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Goa are governed primarily by federal Indian law, such as the 2018 decriminalisation of same‑sex activity (Navtej Singh Johar v.
 Union of India) and the 2014 legal recognition of transgender identity (NALSA v.
-Union of India)—while state-level protections remain limited.
-Despite this, Goa has emerged as one of India’s more tolerant regions for LGBTQ people, particularly in its urban and tourist centers; locals and visitors report that Goa’s queer-focused spaces, events, and arts communities foster a supportive environment.
-Goa is also a major pink tourism place hosting gay marriages.
+Union of India), while state-level protections remain limited.
+Despite this, Goa is portrayed in the media as one of India's more tolerant regions for LGBTQ people.

 Historical context

+The Goa Inquisition in the 16th century criminalised same-sex activity in then Goa with death penalty.
+The first person to be criminalised under it was a Muslim man in 1528.
+The judiciary of Goa ruled him to be burned to ashes and his properties be confiscated to the Crown.
+Another notable person to be criminalised was a 16 year old Portuguese army soldier Alberto Homem.
+He was also burnt alive and his properties confiscated.

+Though gay activity was criminalised under sodomy law, whether lesbian activity (sodomia foeminarum) can be criminalised became ambiguous.
+In 1644, the Tribunal of Goa sought clarification reharding this from the General Council of the Holy Office.
+The majority concluded that female same-sex acts generally did not constitute sodomy and other sexual acts between women were considered as sexual immorality rather than the crime of sodomy.

+The Constitutions of the Archbishopric of Goa (1568) classified same-sex activity as a serious sin.
+It states if the person who committed it is a clergyman, then he shall be deposed of his office and be placed in a religious institution for lifelong penance.
+And if he is a layman, he would be excommunicated from the Church until he repents and performed whatever penance the Church required.

-In 1989, activist Dominic D’Souza was forcibly quarantined under Goa’s Public Health Act after testing HIV-positive.
-His legal fight became one of the earliest documented cases of HIV and queer rights activism in the state.
+In 1989, Dominic D'Souza was forcibly quarantined under Goa's Public Health Act after testing HIV-positive.
+His legal fight became the first documented case of HIV rights activism in Goa.
+Although D'Souza never claimed to be gay, gay rights activists across India then used his cause to promote queer activism.

 In January 2015, Sports and Youth Affairs Minister Ramesh Tawadkar proposed setting up treatment centres to "cure" LGBT youth, drawing severe criticism nationwide.
-The Chief Minister at the time, Laxmikant Parsekar, later clarified that homosexuality was a "natural quality" and distanced the government from Tawadkar’s comments.
+The Chief Minister at the time, Laxmikant Parsekar, later clarified that homosexuality was a "natural quality" and distanced the government from Tawadkar's comments.

-In 2023, following the Supreme Court’s decision not to legalise same-sex marriage, Goa-based activists urged the state government to take legislative steps, but no bills have yet been introduced.
+In 2023, following the Supreme Court's decision not to legalise same-sex marriage, Indian activists based in Goa urged the state government to take legislative steps but no bills have yet been introduced.
+In 2025, the Goa government formed the Model Transgender Welfare Board under the provisons of Transgender Persons (Protection of Rights) Act, 2019 to facilitate welfare schemes for transgender people.

 Recognition of relationships

-Although Goa applies the Goa Civil Code, which is uniform and gender-neutral in some aspects, it still defines marriage as between a man and a woman.
+Goa applies the Goa Civil Code, which defines marriage as between a man and a woman.
 There is no legal recognition for same-sex marriages or civil unions.
 However, in 2023, the Supreme Court noted that same-sex couples have the right to cohabit and enjoy some protections under law.